 The special education assessment may include the following evaluations:

 - Speech and Language

 - Occupational Therapy

 Additionally, student work samples are evaluated as part of the assessment process.

 Recommended assessments are made by the appropriate professionals and their reports are written and presented at the Multi-Disciplinary Team Meeting.
 These professionals, the special education teacher, the parent, Principal, and classroom teacher meet together to determine if the child meets eligibility criteria for special education services.
 If the team reaches a consensus that the child is eligible, an Individualized Education Plan (IEP) is written specifying the nature of the needs, goals to be achieved, and the services that will be delivered to support the child.
 It is the responsibility of the Multi-Disciplinary Team to ensure that these services are provided to the child.

 Annual evaluations are held to review the status and progress of each child with an Individualized Education Plan.
 The parent, principal, special education teacher, classroom teacher, and service providers meet to discuss the progress of the student and plan for the next academic year.
 The special education teacher assesses the student’s progress using classroom work, informal assessments, and formal assessments.
 The date of the annual evaluation is determined by the anniversary of the initial psycho-educational assessment.

 Triennial evaluations are held every third year after the initial psycho-educational assessment.
 This is in accordance with IDEA.
 The Multi-Disciplinary Team meets and determines what formal assessments need to be re-administered to determine if the child is still eligible for special education services.

-For more information about special education, please contact Elizabeth Namba or one of our special educators.
+For more information about special education, please contact one of our SPED educators.